verhaje/pptx-web/README.md

 npm run dev
 ```

-## Project structure
+Project structure

 - `index.html` — development entry (unminified sources)
 - `index.prod.html` — production entry (minified `dist/` assets)
 - `js/` — parsers, renderers, and UI logic
+  - `parsers/` — PPTX/XML parsing utilities
+  - `renderers/` — drawing and layout code
-- `css/` — stylesheets
+- `css/` — stylesheets for a polished viewer
 - `scripts/` — build/minify/watch pipeline

+Contributing and feedback

+Found a bug or missing a feature you need?
+Open an issue or send a pull request — contributions are welcome.
+If you want a new renderer (e.g., advanced charts or animations), let's collaborate.

-## Notes
+Notes

-- This is a browser-based viewer; behavior can vary slightly across browsers depending on ZIP/XML parsing and font availability.
+- This is a client-side viewer; rendering can vary slightly across browsers based on ZIP/XML parsing and available fonts.

-## License
+License

-MIT (see `package.json`).
+MIT — see `package.json` for details.

+Enjoyed Pptx Reader?
+Share it with a colleague and make someone's day a little simpler.